Skip to main content

 Continuing $15

 Provides access to the ALEKS assessment for one year after first exam submission.
-If, after one year, you need to take the assessment again, you will be required to pay the $15 fee for an additional year of access.
+If after one year, a student needs to take the assessment again, they will be required to pay the $15 fee for an additional year of access.

 • Accommodations

-Please note that the ALEKS Math Placement Test is designed to be completed in 60-90 minutes, though all students are permitted up to three hours to complete it.
-If you feel you need extended time beyond three hours, please complete a request for Academic Accommodations on the Student Access and Accommodation Services (SAAS) website.
+The ALEKS Math Placement Test is designed to be completed in 60-90 minutes, though all students are permitted up to three hours to complete it.
+If a student needs extended time beyond three hours, please complete a request for Academic Accommodations on the Student Access and Accommodation Services (SAAS) website.
 Documentation of disability will be required.
 Requests for extended time for ALEKS will be reviewed by a SAAS Coordinator within seven days.
-If approved, you will receive an email from your Coordinator.
-Testing Services will also be notified of your accommodation.
+If approved, the student will receive an email from a SAAS Coordinator.
+Testing Services will also be notified of the accommodation.

-If you DO require extended time, it is important to contact Testing Services before attempting to sign in to your ALEKS account.
+If a student DOES require extended time, it is important to contact Testing Services before attempting to sign into the ALEKS account.

 • What to expect while taking the assessment

 Each assessment session is open for 3 hours.
-If you do not finish your assessment in that time, your session will expire, and you will need to re-start your exam.
+If a student does not finish the assessment in that time, the session will expire, and the student will need to re-start the exam.

 A student usually takes about 60-90 minutes for up to 25 questions.